top of page

 Sanda Rabenoro

 Sanda is a veterinary student from the University of Antananarivo.
-She studies the ecology of a zoonotic parasite called Toxoplasma gondii in chickens across a gradient of climatic and husbandry conditions.
+She studied the ecology of a zoonotic parasite called Toxoplasma gondii in chickens across a gradient of climatic and husbandry conditions.

 20230516_145432_edited.jpg